Alberto Santos-Dumont: Mental health

-Santos Dumont is traditionally described as having developed multiple sclerosis.
+Santos-Dumont is traditionally described as having developed multiple sclerosis.
 However, this diagnosis is disputed by other researchers:

 Henrique Lins de Barros questions this diagnosis: "I think it difficult to believe in this hypothesis of multiple sclerosis...
 How could anyone suffering from a degenerative disease like multiple sclerosis ski in Saint Moritz in the 1910s and play tennis in the 1920s, as he did?"
 Marcos Villares Filho, great-grandnephew of Santos-Dumont, says that he probably had a profound depression.
-The documentation of the time does not provide a good deal of information to determine that Santos Dumont suffered from multiple sclerosis.
+The documentation of the time does not provide a good deal of information to determine that Santos-Dumont suffered from multiple sclerosis.

 The original diagnosis came after consulting a doctor due to symptoms such as dizziness and double vision.
 Later, this diagnosis was challenged by other doctors, who believed that the aviator was already suffering from psychiatric manifestations.
 The symptoms reported for the original diagnosis would be only two related to multiple sclerosis.

+From biographies of Santos-Dumont, Elie Cheniaux of the Federal University of Rio de Janeiro concludes that Santos-Dumont likely suffered from bipolar disorder or manic syndrome, with his latest bizarre inventions being able to demonstrate the "loss of critical ability", and notes several episodes showing bursts of energy outside of his depressive episodes.